Schwartz–Zippel lemma: Zero testing

-To solve deterministically, we can multiply all the terms and check whether the coefficient of every possible product of variables is 0.
-However, this can take exponential time in the number of variables $n$ since there may be at most $2^n$ product terms.
-Instead, we can evaluate the polynomial at a random tuple of points over a sufficiently large field (which can be done in linearly-many arithmetic operations in the length of the formula) and if the result is indeed 0, we can use the SZ lemma to conclude the formula is identically 0 with high probability.
+To solve this problem deterministically, we can multiply all the terms and check whether the coefficient of every monomial is nonzero.
+However, this can take exponential time in the number of variables $n$ since a degree $d$ polynomial in $n$ variables has up to $\binom{n + d}{d}$ monomials.
+Instead, we can evaluate the polynomial at a random tuple of points over a sufficiently large field and if the result is indeed 0, we can use the Schwartz-Zippel lemma to conclude the formula is identically 0 with high probability.